sidramowlana/golang-crud-shop/README.md

 4. POST /create-product: Create a new product
 5. PUT /update-product/{id}: Update a product by ID
 6. DELETE /delete-product/{id}: Delete a product by ID

+# Hystrix Configuration
+This application uses Hystrix for circuit breaking.
+The Hystrix configuration is as follows:

+* Command name: command_name
+* Timeout: 1000ms
+* Max concurrent requests: 10
+* Error percentage threshold: 50%

+Hystrix is used to wrap each endpoint handler function using the HystrixHandler function.
+This function returns a new handler function that wraps the original handler function with Hystrix circuit breaking logic.

 # Usage
 Run the application using go run main.go